DenverArtMuseum/tokio-ueyama/content/timeline.md

 [^38]: Millier describes *Monterey* as “flooded with clear light which creates a fine pattern of light and shadow on headlands, houses, and blue water.”
 He continues: “His portrait of a young Japanese woman in black hat and coat holds one’s interest by its poise, feeling for textures and character.”
 Millier concludes by writing, “He is an accomplished and painstaking artist.”
 See Arthur Millier, “City’s Japanese Show Art,” *Los Angeles Times*, December 29, 1929.
 To date this author has not located the exhibition catalog.

-[^39]: See Noriko’s translation of Ueyama’s diary 1937–41; diary in [Tokio Ueyama papers, 1908-circa 1954, bulk 1914-1945](https://www.aaa.si.edu/collections/tokio-ueyama-papers-22289), Archives of American Art, Smithsonian Institution.
+[^39]: See Noriko’s translation of Ueyama’s diary 1937–41; diary in Tokio Ueyama papers, Archives of American Art.

 [^40]: Catalog available in the LACMA archives.